BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/01_1_Introducing_Bitcoin.md

 # Interlude: Introducing Bitcoin

-Before you can get started programming Bitcoin, you should have a basic understanding of what they are and how they work.
+Before you can get started programming Bitcoin, you should have a basic understanding of what it is and how it works.
 This section provides that overview.
-Many more definitions will appear within the document itself; this is only intended to lay the foundation.
+Many more definitions will appear within the course itself; this is only intended to lay the foundation.

 ## About Bitcoin

 Bitcoin is a programmatic system that allows for the transfer of the bitcoin currency.
-It is enabled by a decentralized, peer-to-peer system of nodes, which include full nodes, wallets, and miners.
+It is enabled by a decentralized, peer-to-peer network that include full nodes, wallets, and miners.
 Working together, they ensure that bitcoin transactions are fast and non-repudiable.
 Thanks to the decentralized nature of the system, these transactions are also censorship-resistant and can provide other advantages such as pseudonymity and non-correlation if used well.

-Obviously, Bitcoin is the heart of this book, but it's also the originator of blockchains, which are also detailed in this tutorial, as well as many other cryptocurrencies such as Ethereum and Litecoin, and many layer-2 technologies such as Lightning, which are not.
+Obviously, Bitcoin is the heart of this book, but it's also the originator of blockchains, which are also detailed in this tutorial, as well as many other cryptocurrencies such as Ethereum, Zcash, and Litecoin, and many layer-2 technologies such as Lightning, which are not.

 > 📖 **_How are coins transferred?_** Bitcoin currency isn't physical
 coins.
-Instead it's an endless series of ownership reassignments.
+Instead it's an endless series of ownership reassignments written into a ledger.
 When one person sends coins to another, that transfer is stored as a transaction.
 It's the transaction that actually records the ownership of the money, not any token local to the owner's wallet or their machine.

 > 📖 **_Who can you send coins to?_** The vast majority of bitcoin
-transactions involve coins being sent to individual people (or at least to individual Bitcoin addresses).
+transactions involve coins being sent to individual people.
 However, more complex methodologies can be used to send bitcoins to groups of people or to scripts.
 These various methodologies have names like P2WPKH, multisig, and P2WSH. [§4.1](04_1_Understanding_the_Address.md) covers many of these options.

 > 📖 **_How are transactions stored?_** Transactions are combined into
 larger blocks of data, which are then written to the blockchain